emacsmirror/fennel-mode/README.md

 ## Installation

-Place `fennel-mode.el` on your `load-path` and add this to your config:
+Add this to your config:

 ```lisp
 (autoload 'fennel-mode "/path/to/fennel-mode/fennel-mode" nil t)